tokudayo/pythonify/README.md

 Whereas:

-- INPUT and OUTPUT are the input and output file paths
+- INPUT and OUTPUT are the input and output file paths.

-- INDENT_SIZE is the prefered number of indentation spaces (default to 4)
+- INDENT_SIZE is the prefered number of indentation spaces (default to 4).

-- EOL_SPACE is the spacing between the code and semicolons and/or brackets at the end of the line (default to 1)
+- EOL_SPACE is the spacing between the code and semicolons and/or brackets at the end of the line (default to 1).

 ### As a module